-The fact that Aéroports de Paris belongs to the public sphere requires compliance with the rules of public procurement in its processes which creates a context of reinforced security in our relationships with suppliers.
+The fact that Aéroports de Paris belongs to the public sphere and the application of the rules of public procurement in its processes creates a context of reinforced security in our relationships with suppliers.
 The selection process and related procedures ensure transparency and rigorous competition, as well as compliance with applicable social and environmental legislation.